Jimmy Swaggart: Ministries

-Swaggart's wife Frances hosts a television program, Frances and Friends, shown daily on SBN.
-Swaggart also hosts a daily Bible study program on SBN, The Message of the Cross.
-His son Donnie preaches at Family Worship Center and also preaches in churches across America and abroad.
-Donnie's son Gabriel is the ministry's youth pastor who leads Crossfire, Family Worship Center's youth ministry.
-SBN also delivers live broadcasts of all of its weekly services at Family Worship Center, as well as live broadcasts of all of its camp meetings.

 Radio

 Swaggart started SonLife Radio on the noncommercial FM band.
 Unlike his previous stations, SonLife was commercial-free and it did not sell time to outside ministries; the preaching and teaching were all produced in-house.
-The music which it played was primarily Southern Gospel.
-SonLife Radio is also streamed on the Internet.
+The music which it played was primarily Southern gospel.
+SonLife Radio is streamed on the internet.

-Some controversy arose concerning the ministry raising money for stations that were never built.

-List of radio stations

 The network's flagship station is WJFM in Baton Rouge, Louisiana.